 BMO's Canadian P&C banking business is one of the top five in Canada in all core product areas, providing a full range of lending, deposit and treasury management products and services to eight million customers.
 Canadian P&C continues to focus on strengthening customer loyalty in order to generate growth in a competitive environment, as well as increasing digital capabilities to augment the customer experience.
-Personal Banking provides customers with a wide range of products and services, including chequing and savings accounts, credit cards, mortgages, creditor insurance and everyday financial and investment advice.
+Personal Banking provides customers with a wide range of products and services, including chequing and savings accounts, credit cards, mortgages and everyday financial and investment advice.
 Our employees are focused on providing exceptional service to all of our customers every time they interact with us.

-Canadian P&C's award winning1 commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans of up to \$25 million.
+Canadian P&C's award winning commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans of up to \$25 million.
 Commercial Banking provides small business and commercial banking customers with a broad suite of commercial products and services, including business deposit accounts, commercial credit cards, business loans and commercial mortgages, cash management solutions, foreign exchange and specialized banking programs.
-Our Commercial bankers work closely with our customers to identify solutions which will help them grow and manage their business.
+Our Commercial bankers partner with our customers to help them grow and manage their business.

-&lt;sup>1 In 2017, the Bank was named the Best Commercial Bank in Canada by World Finance Magazine for the third consecutive year.
+&lt;sup>1 In 2019, the Bank was named the Best Commercial Bank in Canada by World Finance Magazine for the fifth consecutive year.

-In Canada, Wealth Management competes with domestic banks, trust companies, global private banks, investment counselling firms, and mutual fund companies.
-Wealth Management's Canadian businesses have strong brand recognition and market position.
-Wealth Management has a strong market share in each of its full-service brokerage, online brokerage, and private banking businesses and investment funds.
-In the United States, Wealth Management competes primarily in U.S. personal wealth and asset management, with our strategic presence in the Chicago and Milwaukee area and in select high-growth wealth markets across the country.
-In Europe, the Middle East and Africa (EMEA), Wealth Management competes primarily in asset management through BMO Global Asset Management.
+In Canada, BMO Wealth Management competes with domestic banks, insurance companies, trust companies, global private banks, investment counselling firms, and mutual fund companies.
+BMO Wealth Management's Canadian businesses have strong brand recognition and market position.
+BMO Private Wealth offers a comprehensive range of client-focused investment, wealth advisory and financial services and solutions through BMO Nesbitt Burns direct brokerage and the award winning BMO Private Bank.
+BMO InvestorLine provides a range of digital investment services that compete effectively with online brokerages and digital advice providers.
+In the United States, BMO Wealth Management competes primarily in U.S. personal wealth and asset management, with our strategic presence in the

+Chicago and Milwaukee area and in select high-growth wealth markets across the country.
+In EMEA and Asia, BMO Wealth Management competes primarily in asset management through BMO Global Asset Management.
+BMO Mutual Funds and BMO Exchange Traded Funds offer clients innovative investment solutions across a range of channels.